 For the first time, Iran acknowledges it sent drones to Russia

-KYIV, Ukraine — Iran has acknowledged for the first time providing military drones to Russia but says only a small number were delivered months before the invasion of Ukraine.
+KYIV, Ukraine — Iran has acknowledged for the first time that it has provided military drones to Russia, but says only a few were delivered months before the invasion of Ukraine.

-Speaking to Iran's state-run media, Foreign Minister Hossein Amirabdollahian downplayed the number of drones provided to Russia.
-He also denied that Iran continues to supply drones.
+Speaking to Iran's state-run media, Foreign Minister Hossein Amirabdollahian downplayed the number of drones that were provided to Russia.
+He also denied that Iran continues to supply the weapons.
+"We gave a limited number of drones to Russia months before the Ukraine war," he said.

-Meanwhile, Ukrainian officials say the drones have become a key part of Moscow's arsenal.
+However, Ukrainian officials say the drones have become a key part of Moscow's arsenal.
+In his nightly address on Saturday, Ukrainian President Zelensky accused the Iranians of "lying" in their admission, claiming that it does not reveal the full extent of Iran's involvement.

-Defense Minister Oleksiy Reznikov also alleges Ukraine has information showing that Iran has agreed to supply Russia with up to 2,000 more drones.
+"We shoot down at least ten Iranian drones every day, yet the Iranian regime claims that it supplied Russia with only a small number of them, and those before the start of the full-scale invasion" he said.
+"Only during one day yesterday, 11 Shahed drones were destroyed."

-Ukraine's forces have already shot down hundreds of Iranian drones, Reznikov says, though some of them still get through and hit their targets.
-He adds that the weapons from Iran are playing a central role in Russia's assault on power plants and other electrical infrastructure.

-Ukraine's state electricity operator has advised there will be regular blackouts in the capital and other regions.
+Ukraine's Defense Minister Oleksiy Reznikov added that the drones are regularly used to target civilian areas.
+He said the weapons from Iran are playing a central role in Russia's assault on power plants and other electrical infrastructure around his country.
+Ukraine's state electricity operator has advised there will be regular blackouts in the capital and other regions as a result of the ongoing drone and missile strikes.

+Reznikov also said that Iran was underplaying its involvement, and that Ukraine has details of contracts which show that Iran agreed to supply Russia with "between 1500 to 2400 drones".
+He claimed that Ukraine's forces have shot down hundreds of Iranian drones, though some of them still get through and hit their targets.

+Russia has alleged that Western nations have turned the conflict into a proxy war by shipping sophisticated missiles and other armaments to Ukraine.

+Ukraine has also accused Iran of sending military personnel to Crimea to train Russian troops on how to operate the weapons.
+Iran denies the claim.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.